enesbcs/rpieasy/README.md

 Tested with Raspberry Pi Zero W/Raspbian Buster and PC/Ubuntu 20.04. (may work with other Debian/Ubuntu derivatives) For obvious reasons GPIO based devices needs GPIO support, mainly targeted for Raspberry Pi.
-However experimental Orange Pi and USB FTDI GPIO support also added for testing purposes.
+However experimental Orange Pi, USB FTDI and Rock Pi S GPIO support also added for testing purposes.
 Some basic devices (dummy, system informations...) and controllers will work on a normal PC.

 # Installation